When it comes to fine cinematography (Courtesy of Ian Baker: THE PUNISHER , THE RUSSIA HOUSE, THE CHAMBER) QUEEN OF THE DAMNED, rocks!

 And yet the movie keeps you intrigued thanks to all the folks I mentioned at the start of this review, plus the direction of Michael Rymer, who has never directed a Horror movie before.
 Never came close.
 Apparently he never needed to.
 Rymer knows what he's about.
 Except for reigning in the damn screenwriters - and having a decent leading man.

-Townsend sleepwalks through his role of Lestat and it's more than boring, its painful.
+As usual, Townsend sleepwalks through his role of Lestat and it's more than boring, it's painful.
 He takes off his shirt from time to time to keep the teenyboppers interested.
 Not that there would be that many watching an R rated movie, but there you have it.
-Maybe the film makers are preparing for the video release.*
+Maybe the film makers are preparing for the video release.1

 At any rate, Lestat gets a band going and becomes a "Rock God".
 Everyone is mad for Goth Metal music (Something that would make the real Goth crowd, who covet the alienation of the fashion, running to embrace something more Branson, Missouri).
 Why the whole world goes nuts for something they never cared for in such masses before can only be attributed to that devilish, suave, dangerous, and charmingly rogue personality of Lestat - except he doesn't have any.